-On this, the organizers affirm that “the writing of the displacements offers cartography and geography that complements the trip and offers a different image of the space and what surrounds it.
+On this, the organizers affirm that “writing about displacements offers cartography and geography that complements the trip and offers a different image of the space and what surrounds it.
 The spatial displacement, in turn, implies a metaphorical operation and it is in the writing itself that this image is embodied.”

 The Congress started on Monday, October 21 at the National Library, with the inaugural conference: "Making accounts in the middle of the storm: failed trips and economic wrecks in Spanish-American literature", by Dr. Agniezska Komorowska, researcher at the University of Mannheim, in Germany, which was presented by Dr. Leonardo Sancho-Dobles, Humboldt 2019 Professor.
 (SEE PROGRAM).

-In the afternoon, the thematic table 2 was held: “Metaphors and Travel Representations”, moderated by the UCR researcher, Shirley Longan, with panelists from the UCR, the Autonomous University of Chiapas, Mexico and the Costa Rica Institute of Technology (ITCR).
+In the afternoon, the thematic table 2 was held: “Metaphors and Travel Representations”, moderated by the UCR researcher, Shirley Longan, with panelists from the UCR, the Autonomous University of Chiapas, Mexico and the Technological Institute of Costa Rica (ITCR).

-At 5 pm the sessions of that first day concluded with the inauguration of the exhibition: “Imaginary and imagined spaces: trips and expeditions” and the closing conference: “Travelers and pilgrims in the Works of Calderón de la Barca” by Dr. Ignacio Arellano, member of the Grupo Investigación Siglo de Oro (GRISO) [Golden Age Research Group] of the University of Navarra, Spain.
+At 5 pm, first day sessions concluded with the inauguration of the exhibition: “Imaginary and imagined spaces: trips and expeditions” and the closing conference: “Travelers and pilgrims in the Works of Calderón de la Barca” by Dr. Ignacio Arellano, member of the Grupo Investigación Siglo de Oro (GRISO) [Golden Age Research Group] of the University of Navarra, Spain.

-On Tuesday, October 22, the Congress began with the forum: "Chronicles of the Archeology of the Past" with the participation of students from the School of General Studies of the UCR and moderated by Joaquín Zuleta of the Universidad de Los Andes, Chile.
+On Tuesday, October 22, the Congress continued with the forum: "Chronicles of the Archeology of the Past" with the participation of students from the School of Humanities of the UCR and moderated by Joaquín Zuleta of the Universidad de Los Andes, Chile.

 Subsequently, thematic table 3 was developed: “Metaphors and Representations of Shipwrecks and Trips”, moderated by Ivannia Barboza, a researcher at UCR; and thematic table 4: “Transdisciplinary Spaces and Knowledge” moderated by Robert Lauer of the University of Oklahoma, United States.